rism-international/marcxml-tools/README.md

  * --transform: transforms MARCXML-files
  * --validate: validates a MARCXML-file

+## marcxml --analyze
+Creates a report of all fields in the input-file.
+  Optional: --with-content: add sample content at end of line Example call: `marcxml -i input.xml -c config.yaml -o output.txt --with-content`

+Example output:

-# marcxml --filter
+## marcxml --filter

-RISM record filter is a small command line utility for building a subset of records from the complete XML open dataset of sources at http://opac.rism.info.
+Creating a subset of records from the complete XML open dataset of sources at http://opac.rism.info.
+  Required: -c [Yaml-config-file]
+  Optional: --with-linked: select also linked parent/child entries
+  Optional: --with-disjunct: select with logical disjunction Example call: `marcxml --filter -i input.xml -c config.yaml --with-disjunct`

-Filtering rules are defined by key-value pairs in an YAML-configuration file (default: query.yaml).
+Filtering rules are defined by key-value pairs in an YAML-configuration file (default: conf/query.yaml).
+It is possible to look also for dependend records in a collection with the '--with-linked' flag.
+Query parameters (one per line) are combined with __"AND"__ logic by default.
+Take '--with-disjunct' to use the disjunction logic instead.

-__Example__: Query for all new records from Bach in Berlin, State Library in 2015:
+__Example__: Yaml-config for all new records from Bach in Berlin, State Library in 2015:

 ```yaml
 # query.yaml